-Massive Power Outage Hits Manhattan After Report Of Possible Explosion, On 42nd Anniversary Of 1977 Blackout
+Massive Power Outage Hits Manhattan After Report Of Possible Explosion On 42nd Anniversary Of 1977 Blackout

 The iconic Rockefeller Center between 5th and 6th Avenues in midtown Manhattan was also reported to be running on generators, according to The Hollywood Reporter.
 Rockefeller Center is home to NBC News, as well as several popular TV shows, including Saturday Night Live.
 Another iconic Manhattan building, Radio City Music Hall was also reported to be without power.

-According to freelance journalist Evan Siegfried, posting on Twitter, a “loud boom” preceded the blackout, at approximately 6:50 p.m.
+According to freelance journalist Evan Siegfried, posting on Twitter, a “loud boom” preceded the blackout at approximately 6:50 p.m.
 Eastern.
 Siegfried said that he was located on the Upper West Side of Manhattan when he heard the “boom.”

 Damn @MTA power outage at 59th pic.twitter.com/teC8KwTrqJ